 Milford Wildlife Area News

-Mall Creek-August flood waters filled this wetland, mostly open water with some good natural vegetation around the edges
+Mall Creek-June flood waters filled this wetland, mostly open water with some good natural vegetation around the edges, area was burned this past spring to reduce woody species

-Quimby Creek wetland-Both north and south pools have a small amount of water in them from August rainfall, corn on north pool was not damaged, areas will be pumped starting in mid-October
+Quimby Creek wetland-Both north and south pools have a small amount of water in them from rainfall, corn along south pool area, plan to start pumping in October

 Scouting is encouraged for best hunting results.